Vanier-Robotics/react-demo/README.md

 Your job is to:
 1. Recreate the mockup as authentically as possible (should be identical)
     * Try to use flexbox in your CSS as much as possible
     * Use components!
-Create at least a component for the button
+Create at least a component for the buttons
 2. Implement the stopwatch functionality (Advanced)

 Mockup (open in new tab): ![image](https://user-images.githubusercontent.com/34781348/193927086-b62cc2da-2db5-43d8-86ac-786b4e28b32e.png)